Champaign will again host boys state basketball tournaments

 "I love the move of the state tournament back to Champaign," said West Aurora coach Brian Johnson.
 "U of I is the state school of Illinois and the tournament needs to be played on the Illini floor.
 Peoria was a great host and where West won a state championship, but being in Champaign brings a fresh new feel to making it downstate.
 This is a great step toward bringing back fans.
 The next best move I would love to see is going back to two classes.
 The state tournament would be at full force if that would occur."

+"The community of Geneva has great memories in Peoria because of the 2015 state team," said current Vikings coach Scott Hennig who was an assistant coach on the 2015 team.
+"Peoria was a tremendous host.
+But it was time for a change.
+It got a little stale.
+The new State Farm Center will be a great host for the state finals due to the excitement surrounding University of Illinois basketball."

-At their peak, the tournaments sold out the 16,000-seat venue, known as Assembly Hall, on a regular basis.
+At their peak in Champaign, the tournaments sold out the 16,000-seat venue, then known as Assembly Hall, on a regular basis.

-In 1995, the last year Champaign hosted the events, 47,726 fans attended the Class A and Class AA tournaments.
+In 1995, the last year Champaign hosted the event, 47,726 fans attended the Class A and Class AA tournaments.

 The University of Illinois athletic department was instrumental in helping Champaign's proposal.

 "We are thrilled with today's news that the Illinois high school boys basketball state finals will return home to the campus of the University of Illinois," said Illinois Director of Athletics Josh Whitman.
 "We are grateful to the IHSA and its leadership for choosing State Farm Center and Champaign-Urbana to host the state finals.
-We are humbled by their confidence in our community, which I know will come together to provide the players, families, and fans of the state's best teams a once-in-a-lifetime experience.
 The relationship between the IHSA and the University of Illinois extends back more than 100 years, and we are excited to continue this long-standing, positive partnership many years into the future."

+The first several years in Peoria drew sold-out crowds as well to the 11,000-seat Carver Arena, which also hosts Bradley University's men's basketball games.

+Attendance started falling off and the IHSA has not released attendance figures since 2002.
+When four-class basketball began in 2008, attendance suffered even more.

 The IHSA board also voted Monday to keep the girls state tournaments at Redbird Arena in Normal, where those tournaments have been held since 1992.